tgenman/STEM_vault/notes/math/probability/Bernoulli(p).md

 > - The state of a telephone at a given time that can be either free or busy.
 > - A person who can be either healthy or sick with a certain disease.
 > - The preference of a person who can be either for or against a certain political candidate.
-> Furthermore, by combining multiple Bernoulli random variables, one can construct more complicated random variables, such as the [[Binomial(n, p)]]
+> Furthermore, by combining multiple Bernoulli random variables, one can construct more complicated random variables, such as the [[Binomial Bin(n, p)]]
 PICTURE:
 Using [[Indicator function]]
 ![[Pasted image 20240320190523.png|300]]